 University of Southern Indiana

 The nursing graduate programs at the University of Southern Indiana include non-clinical tracks as well as a number of specialities within the nurse practitioner certification.
-Your options include:
+Regardless of which track you choose, you’ll learn how to integrate critical thinking, exercise independent judgment, provide leadership, synthesize what you’ve learned, and promote the essential values of caring in your professional and personal life.

 - Adult-Gerontology Primary Care Nurse Practitioner